ultimate271/notes/martin/storm02Jaime01.md

 alive, and drunk on sunlight.
 A laugh burst from his lips, sudden as a quail flushed from cover.

+### We go to a wench, who is rowing.
+It is revealed that Jaime is in shackles
 "Quiet," the wench grumbled, scowling.
 Scowls suited her broad homely face better than a smile.
 Not that Jaime had ever seen her smiling.
 He amused himself by picturing her in one of Cersei’s silken gowns in place of her